Sign In to Your Account

 The US Mint began issuing the gold American Eagle for investors in 1986 and demand for that coin and others surged following the 2008 financial crisis.
 Investors got a wake up call.
 The modern financial system is rife with counter-party risk and conventional securities – stocks, bonds and mutual funds – can collapse in value.
 Physical gold eliminates this counter-party risk.
 Its value cannot be destroyed by irresponsible, or outright crooked, bankers and politicians.

 In fact, its value can rise dramatically during times of crisis.

 The efforts to undermine gold’s reputation as a store of value and a safe-haven asset have failed.
 Today people still recognize gold is scarce and valuable, just as they have instinctively known for thousands of years.

-It always makes sense to hold some physical bullion and there is no better way to own gold than by adding the one-ounce American Gold Eagle to your stack.
+It always makes sense to hold some physical bullion and there is no better way to own gold than by adding the 1 oz American Eagle gold coin to your stack.

 Gold has been precious for all of recorded human history.
 It has long been used as money, but it offers utility in a number of other ways jewelry, dentistry, or chemistry.
 Gold plays an important, and, in recent decades, under-appreciated role in society.

 Relatively few people in the West now hold gold coins, bars or rounds or understand gold’s role in an investment portfolio.
 Wall Street bankers and brokers dismiss the metal as a relic and promote all manner of paper and digital assets instead.
 But, despite this long campaign to undermine confidence and awareness, gold remains a symbol of enduring value.
 People instinctively understand that it offers unfaltering value, especially during times of economic uncertainty.